What does a Clinical Assistant do?

 - Pros:

-- Gain hands-on experience in patient care.
+- Gain valuable experience in a clinical setting.

 - Potential for career advancement into higher roles.